savrus/hl/README.md

 Average label size 39.707
 Maximum label size 82
 ```
-Another simple way of ordering vertices is the degree order that works well for some social and computer networks: to order vertices by their degrees, beaking ties at random.
+Another simple way of ordering vertices is the degree order that works well for some social and computer networks: to order vertices by their degrees, breaking ties at random.
 Use `degree` program to find the degree order:
 ```
 $ ./degree -o email.order email.graph